 Counseling Overview

 The RMS Counseling office strives to support every student's emotional, social and academic well-being.
 We want to be an extra support for students during their journey through middle school!
-We encourage students and families to contact us using the emails listed below, or by utilizing the following office hours:
+We encourage students and families to contact us using the emails listed below.

 Meet the Counselors